-When using these methods, the area sampled can be delineated from an aerial photo, a boundary flagged and mapped in the field, or the mapped extent of an inventoried stand.
-The sample plot method determines platform density from 0.4 acre plots randomly distributed throughout the stand.
-Results from both of these methods need to be field checked.
-A more accurate boundary where the change in stand characteristics is evident can be mapped on foot.
-For the most accurate method, use the 100% Cruise method described below.
+When using the methods described herein, the area sampled can be delineated from an aerial photo, a boundary flagged and mapped (by GPS) in the field, or the mapped extent of an inventoried stand.
+Results from all three methods need to be field checked.
+The most accurate boundary, where the change in stand characteristics is evident, can be obtained from the 100% Cruise method data.
+To delineate suitable habitat from the 100% Cruise data: